AEM Communities license

 Visit Administering Communities Sites to learn about creating a community site, configuring community site templates, moderating community content, managing members, and configuring messaging.

-Visit Developing Communities to learn about the social component framework (SCF) and customizing Communities components and features.
+Visit Developing Communities where you can learn about the social component framework (SCF) and customizing Communities components and features.

-Visit Authoring Communities Components to learn how to author with and configure Communities components.
+Visit Authoring Communities Components where you can learn how to author with and configure Communities components.